 - Omotesando Shopping Arcade: shopping arcade with gift shops, restaurants, food stalls, and cafes.
 Don’t forget to try the momiji manjΕ«, a cake filled with chocolate, custard, or red bean paste.

 From Hiroshima to Kurashiki, it takes 1 hour by bullet train.
 Kurashiki is known as the “little Kyoto” or “little Venice” due to its canals, which used to connect the port with the city center.
+It’s a gem that goes unnoticed by most people who travel to Japan.
+To make sure that doesn’t happen to you, I’ve included it in this 2-week travel guide to Japan.
 The canal area is a 10-minute walk from the train station.
-It’s worth leisurely walking through this part of the city, enjoying the canals, stone bridges, and the feeling of having traveled back in time.
+It’s worth leisurely walking through this part of the city, enjoying the canals, stone bridges, and the feeling of having travelled back in time.
 Half a day is usually enough, so I suggest continuing to Okayama (around 10 minutes by bullet train) and enjoying some of its gems.
 If you feel like taking it slower, you can spend the whole day enjoying Kurashiki and skip Okayama.

-What to do and see in Kurashiki in 1 day?
-5 essentials of Kurashiki
+What to See and Do in Kurashiki in 1 Day?
+5 Essentials of Kurashiki

 - Canal Area: the main attraction of Kurashiki.